Romans Chapter 8

 2. Indeed, He who didn’t spare His own Son but handed Him over for all our sake, how could He not also freely give all things to us with Him?

 3. Who will bring a charge against God’s elect?
-God is the One who makes righteous.
+God is the One making them righteous.

 5. Who will separate us from the ^love of the Anointed?
 Will tribulation, or distress, or persecution, or famine, or nakedness, or danger, or sword?